Arrival Produces First Production Verification Van in Microfactory

 See HERE for press kit

 LONDON, Sept.
-30, 2022 (GLOBE NEWSWIRE) -- Arrival (NASDAQ: ARVL) today announced that it has produced the first production verification vehicle from its Bicester Microfactory.
+30, 2022 (GLOBE NEWSWIRE) -- Arrival ARVL today announced that it has produced the first production verification vehicle from its Bicester Microfactory.

 Arrival produced the first Van in a Microfactory using in-house technologies, including composite materials, autonomous mobile robots, in-house components and a software defined factory.